SchunterKino/kinoapi/API.md

    * `mute_status_changed` - Current mute status. *Only sent if the Dolby connection is available.*
    * `input_mode_changed` - Current active input mode. *Only sent if the Dolby connection is available.*
  * `lights_connection` - Indicate if the Jnior connection for light regulation is available.
+ * `projector_connection` - Indicate if the Christie IMB connection for projector control is available.

 ## Message format
 Every message is encoded as a JSON object containing at least a `msg_type` and an `action` string attribute.